Nubebuster/vnc-stunnel-setup/README.md

  - `-server <server-ip>`: Replace `<server-ip>` with the IP address of your VNC server.
  - `-remoteport 5901`: The port on the server to connect to (should match the server's `-remoteport`).
  - `-localport 5900`: The local port on the client machine to forward the connection.
+ - `-certfile ./server.pem`: The path to the file containing public key generated on the server.

 ## Connecting with a VNC Client
 After setting up the tunnel: